Uterine Fibroids

 It is clear that hormonal factors play a

-prominent role in fibromyalgia, particularly
+prominent role in fibroids, particularly

 estrogens.
 In addition to endogenous